wmaneesh/StockTracker/README.md

 # What I Learned

+* Used Alpha Vantage API
-* How to connect to API's and request data
+* Leanred how to connect and request data from API's
-* Working with JSON format in JAVA
+* Learned how to parse JSON data